IHS Journalism Internship Program

 Once accepted into the program, the program director will match you with a host based on your goals and experience and a host’s needs.
 The program director will speak with you by phone to discuss opportunities.
 IHS provides a travel allowance to get to the internship.

 "When I was placed at the Daily Caller, I knew that it was the right placement because IHS took the time to understand my career goals and plans." -A. Carey.

 You can also apply for funding for an internship secured on your own, turning an unpaid internship into a paid one.

 "The stipend of $3,200 allowed me to work for a lawyer-turned-investigative journalist." - M. Curlyo

 Editors and producers seek individuals with work experience, and an IHS internship gives you the chance to publish stories in local or city newspapers, investigate political controversies, or help produce a live, talk-oriented program.

-If you have an eye for news and want to get the story and if you believe individual rights precede government, then start or enhance your journalism career through the IHS Journalism Internship Program.
+If you have an eye for news, want to get the story, and if you believe individual rights precede government, then start or enhance your journalism career through the IHS Journalism Internship Program.

 "The program gave me my start in journalism, so I'm still thankful for it to this day." - B. Olson

 - Previous journalism experience is a plus but not required.
 Skilled writers and communicators passionate about liberty are encouraged to apply.